RustyRoboticsBV/Rusty.ISA/README.md

 - Write programs using this instruction set.
 - Execute these programs from within a Godot game.

-The module is mostly implemented in C#, and partially in GDScript.
+The module is implemented in C#.

 Related repos:
 - [Editor](https://github.com/RustyRoboticsBV/Rusty.ISA.Editor): A graph-based editor interface.
 While you can write programs by hand or in the inspector, this is not encouraged.